Hindusthan Samachar

 Hindusthan Samachar is the first multilingual news agency in India, subscribed by more than 200 newspapers and almost all the news channels including Doordarshan (DD).

 History

-Hindusthan Samachar was founded in 1948 by S. S. Apte, offering its services in 15 languages: Bengali, Odia, Assamese, Telugu, Malayalam, Urdu, Punjabi, Gujarati, Hindi and Marathi.and sanskrit languageand Tamil In 1951, the Government of Bihar subscribed to Hindusthan Samachar, followed by many states in India.
+Hindusthan Samachar was founded in 1948 by S. S. Apte, offering its services in 15 languages: Bengali, Odia, Assamese, Telugu, Malayalam, Urdu, Punjabi, Gujarati, Hindi, Marathi, Sanskrit and Tamil.
+In 1951, the Government of Bihar subscribed to Hindusthan Samachar, followed by many states in India.
 All India Radio and Radio Nepal were once subscribers.
 It was registered as a cooperative society in 1956.

 A year after a state of emergency was declared in India in 1975, Hindusthan Samachar was merged with Press Trust of India, United News of India and Samachar Bharati to form the media monopoly Samachar.

 Hindusthan Samachar was relaunched by Shrikant Joshi after 1999.

 Present

 At present, Hindusthan Samachar has 22 news bureaus and 600 correspondents spread across the country.
 It offers its services in 12 languages.